 NRPLUS MEMBER ARTICLE T he story of Western religion is a story of redemption: of human beings sinning and then seeking redemption in repentance.
 Every year, Jewish congregants attend Yom Kippur services, where they confess their sins before God and pledge not to sin again.
 They also ask for forgiveness from those they have harmed.
 Catholics and Protestants believe similarly.
 Repentance is a key element in bringing man closer to God and in self-betterment more generally.

 As the West abandons religion, then, it is no surprise to see the West returning to a pagan standard of justice — a standard by which repentance is impossible …

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?